 Rating: 4.8/5 (participant feedback, 2025)

-Investor matchmaking connecting ASEAN funds with local startups
+Investor matchmaking connects ASEAN funds with local startups

-Comparative sessions on Malaysia’s blockchain incentives vs. Singapore and Indonesia
+Comparative sessions on Malaysia's blockchain rewards vs. Singapore and Indonesia

 Showcases of tokenized finance and digital asset sandbox results

-These interactions reveal blockchain investment opportunities in Malaysia and position the nation competitively across Southeast Asia.
-Bring data on your project’s regional scalability—investors value tangible economic impact.
+These interactions reveal blockchain investment opportunities in Malaysia.
+They position the nation competitively across Southeast Asia.
+Bring data on your project's regional growth potential.
+Investors value real economic impact.
 To track tokenized projects, visit upcoming crypto listings on exchanges.
 Investor track access ranges from RM250–RM800.

-MYBW promotes balance—encouraging innovation while ensuring compliance.
-This approach is crucial for sustainable blockchain adoption in finance, logistics, and identity management.
-Regulators use MYBW as a live testbed to observe emerging models before drafting frameworks.
-According to BeInCrypto’s 2024 report, Malaysia’s ministries view MYBW as a “national sandbox for responsible blockchain innovation.”
+MYBW promotes balance.
+It encourages new ideas while ensuring rules are followed.
+This approach is key for sustainable blockchain use in finance, logistics, and identity management.
+Regulators use MYBW as a live testing ground.
+They see new models before creating rules.
+According to BeInCrypto's 2024 report, Malaysia's ministries view MYBW as a "national sandbox for responsible blockchain innovation."

 Quick Facts